 BUSN 1433 Principles of Accounting II 3 cr.

-Sem: S/Su
+Sem: S/Su 3 Lec.
+Hrs./week

-Prerequisite: BUSN 1423 Principles of Accounting I with a grade of "C" or
+Prerequisite: BUSN 1423 Principles of Accounting I with a grade of "C" or better.

 A continuation of BUSN 1423, this course covers basic accounting and reporting for manufacturing companies with attention to managerial uses of accounting data for decision-making functions and for special accounting reports.